 4. Deepcool CF 120

-One of the most silent Asus aura compatible fans available in the market.
+One of the most silent Asus aura sync fans available in the market.
 It is pretty impressive considering it still reaches up to 1500 RPM.
 These light up completely with different illuminating colors.
 These are equipped with 12 LED lights which are independently programmable.

 The speeds of the fans are controlled efficiently by the motherboard as the temperature varies.
 These are also compatible with Aura Sync, MSI, RGB Fusion, and Polychrome sync.
 You can rest assured of the longevity of the fan with around 30,000 hours of use.